thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 ---

-Are you a Thymeleaf 2 user wishing to try the new **Thymeleaf 3**?
+Are you a Thymeleaf 2 user wishing to try the new **Thymeleaf 3.0**?

-First, the good news.
-Your existing Thymeleaf templates are almost 100% compatible with Thymeleaf 3 so you will only have to do a few modifications in your configuration.
+First, we have good news: Your existing Thymeleaf templates are almost 100% compatible with Thymeleaf 3 so you will only have to do a few modifications in your configuration.

-Thymeleaf 3.0 BETA versions are stable and do everything 2.1 did, so we encourage you to migrate to Thymeleaf 3 as soon as possible in order to take advantage of its performance improvements and new features.

-The only downside is that not all Thymeleaf dialects have been migrated to Thymeleaf 3 at this stage, so if you are using some external dialects they may not work with Thymeleaf 3.
-Please check if the required dialects have a Thymeleaf 3 compatible version.
+Let's have a quick look at each of the important new concepts and features this new version brings:

 Template changes